woocommerce/woocommerce-blocks/assets/js/blocks/product-collection/collections/README.md

 Please be aware you can specify `isActive` function, but if not, the default one will compare the variation's `name` with `attributes.collection` value.

 As an example please follow `./new-arrivals.tsx`.

+## Registering Collection

+To register collection import it in `./index.ts` file and add to the `collections` array.